nitrous-oxi-de/osint.nitrous-oxi.de/README.md

 }
 ```

-Each module must be assigned a category, which describes its required input.
+Each module must be assigned a category that describes the required input.

 ### ModuleType Enum

-Found in `src/sdk/enum/eModuleType.ts` aliased as `@enum/eModuleType`.
+Located in `src/sdk/enum/eModuleType.ts` and aliased as `@enum/eModuleType`.

 ```typescript
 export enum ModuleType {